FlorianBaumgartner/EmbSoftLinux-Project/README.md

 # Swiss Alexa: Embedded Linux Project at OST

 Welcome to the GitHub repository of the "Swiss Alexa" project.
-This project was a collaboration effort during the Embedded Linux Seminar at Fachhochschule Ostschweiz (OST) in Buchs.
+This project was a collaboration effort during the Embedded Linux Seminar at Ostschweizer Fachhochschule (OST) in Buchs SG.

 ## Overview

-Swiss Alexa is a voice-activated music player that understands commands in Swiss German.
-Once you make a song request in Swiss German, Swiss Alexa will transcribe your request to German, search for the song on YouTube, and stream the audio through a Bluetooth speaker.
+Swiss Alexa is a voice-controlled music player that understands Swiss German.
+Once you make a song request in Swiss German, Swiss Alexa will transcribe your request to German, search for the song on YouTube Music, and stream the audio through a Bluetooth speaker.

 ## Hardware Setup
 - **Raspberry Pi 4**